ErlichChen/learn-notes/kotlin/coding-conventions-en.md

 The name of the file should describe what the code in hte file does.
 Therefore, you should avoid using meaningless words such as "Util" in file names.

 ### Source file organization

+Placing multiple declarations in te same kotlin source file is encouraged as long as these declarations are closely related to each other semantically and the file size remains reasonable.

+In particular, when defining functions for a class which are relevant for all clients of this class, put them in the same file where the class itself is defined.
+When defining extension functions that make sense only for a specific client, put them next to the code of that client.
+Do not create files just to hold "all extensions of Foo".

 ### Class layout